-Since the bill of sale states the transaction date, it can offer protection to the seller from being accused of violations they didn’t commit.
+Since the bill of sale states the transaction date, it can offer legal protection to the seller, should they be accused of violations they didn’t commit.
 This document is also very important for tax purposes, especially if the vehicle is considered a capital gain.
 Even if you took a loss on the sale, you should still keep a copy of this information just in case.

 The bill of sale should include the following:

 - Purchase date

 - Legal name, mailing address and physical address of the seller and buyer

 - Vehicle description (make, model, year, body style)

 - Vehicle Identification Number (VIN)